MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-model-performance.md

 ### Prerequisites for model performance monitoring

 * Output data for the production model (the model's predictions) with a unique ID for each row.
-If you collect production data with the [Azure Machine Learning data collector](how-to-collect-production-data.md), a `correlation_id` is provided for each inference request for you.
+If you use the [Azure Machine Learning data collector](how-to-collect-production-data.md) to collect production data, a correlation ID is provided for each inference request for you.
 The data collector also offers the option of logging your own unique ID from your application.

   > [!NOTE]
   >
   > For Azure Machine Learning model performance monitoring, we recommend that you use the [Azure Machine Learning data collector](how-to-collect-production-data.md) to log your unique ID in its own column.

 * Ground truth data (actuals) with a unique ID for each row.
 The unique ID for a given row should match the unique ID for the model output data for that particular inference request.
-This unique ID is used to join your ground truth dataset with the model output data.
+This unique ID is used to join your ground truth data asset with the model output data.

   If you don't have ground truth data, you can't perform model performance monitoring.
 Ground truth data is encountered at the application level, so it's your responsibility to collect it as it becomes available.
 You should also maintain a data asset in Azure Machine Learning that contains this ground truth data.

-* (Optional) A pre-joined tabular dataset with model output data and ground truth data already joined together.
+* (Optional) A prejoined tabular data asset with model output data and ground truth data already joined together.

 ### Monitor model performance requirements by using the data collector

+Azure Machine Learning generates a correlation ID for you in the following situation:

-If you use the [Azure Machine Learning data collector](concept-data-collection.md) to collect production inference data and don't supply your own unique ID for each row as a separate column, a `correlationid` is autogenerated for you and included in the logged JSON object.
-However, the data collector [groups rows together](how-to-collect-production-data.md#data-collector-batching) that are sent within short time intervals of each other.
+- You use the [Azure Machine Learning data collector](concept-data-collection.md) to collect production inference data.
+- You don't supply your own unique ID for each row as a separate column.

+The generated correlation ID is included in the logged JSON object.
+However, the data collector [batches rows](how-to-collect-production-data.md#data-collector-batching) that are sent within short time intervals of each other.
 Batched rows fall within the same JSON object.
-Within each object, all rows have the same `correlationid`.
+Within each object, all rows have the same correlation ID.

 To differentiate between the rows in a JSON object, Azure Machine Learning model performance monitoring uses indexing to determine the order of the rows within the object.
-For example, if a batch contains three rows and the `correlationid` is `test`, the first row has an ID of `test_0`, the second row has an ID of `test_1`, and the third row has an ID of `test_2`.
-To ensure that your ground truth dataset contains unique IDs that match the IDs of your collected production inference model output data, apply an index to each `correlationid` appropriately.
+For example, if a batch contains three rows and the correlation ID is `test`, the first row has an ID of `test_0`, the second row has an ID of `test_1`, and the third row has an ID of `test_2`.
+To match your ground truth data asset unique IDs with the IDs of your collected production inference model output data, apply an index to each correlation ID appropriately.
 If your logged JSON object only has one row, use `correlationid_0` as the `correlationid` value.

 To avoid using this indexing, we recommend that you log your unique ID in its own column within the pandas data frame that's logged by the [Azure Machine Learning data collector](how-to-collect-production-data.md).
 In your model monitoring configuration, you can then specify the name of this column to join your model output data with your ground truth data.
-As long as the IDs for each row in both datasets are the same, Azure Machine Learning model monitoring can perform model performance monitoring.
+As long as the IDs for each row in both data assets are the same, Azure Machine Learning model monitoring can perform model performance monitoring.

 ### Example workflow for monitoring model performance

 To understand the concepts that are associated with model performance monitoring, consider the following example workflow.
 It applies to a scenario in which you deploy a model to predict whether credit card transactions are fraudulent:

 1. Configure your deployment to use the data collector to collect the model's production inference data (input and output data).
 Store the output data in a column called `is_fraud`.
 1. For each row of the collected inference data, log a unique ID.
-The unique ID can come from your application, or you can use the `correlationid` that Azure Machine Learning uniquely generates for each logged JSON object.
+The unique ID can come from your application, or you can use the `correlationid` value that Azure Machine Learning uniquely generates for each logged JSON object.
 1. When the ground truth (or actual) `is_fraud` data is available, log and map each row to the same unique ID that's logged for the corresponding row in the model's output data.
 1. Register a data asset in Azure Machine Learning, and use it to collect and maintain the ground truth `is_fraud` data.
 1. Create a model performance monitoring signal that uses the unique ID columns to join the model's production inference and ground truth data assets.